Menstrual Cups: Study Finds They're Safe To Use — And People Like Them

 "Menstrual cups can be difficult to use — I thought that at first," says Reid.
 "It seemed like the most clumsy, awkward thing ever.
 But then when it was explained to me, I found it more convenient."

 Indeed, it can be tricky to put in a menstrual cup.
 First, you must fold up the cup (and there are lots of different ways to do this) so that the bell-shaped opening can be inserted into the vagina.
-Once it's in, the user rotates the cup 360 degrees so that it re-opens.
+Once it's in, the user rotates the cup 360 degrees so that it reopens.
 The cup will then form a seal by suctioning around the cervix.

 Over the next few hours, you can do pretty much anything: run, swim, do yoga and yes, even pee (that comes out of a different hole).
 Depending on the user's flow, the cup must be emptied every four to 12 hours.
 To remove, wash your hands with soap and clean water.
 Reach in and pinch the base of the cup.
 Carefully pull the cup down and out of the vagina.
 Pour the menstrual blood into the toilet, rinse the cup out with clean water and reinsert.

-At the end of the menstrual cycle, users should thoroughly wash and dry it, then store it in a breathable container (many commercial menstrual cups come with cloth satchels).
+At the end of the menstrual cycle, users should thoroughly wash and dry the cup, then store it in a breathable container (many commercial menstrual cups come with cloth satchels).

 It's a lot to learn.
 That's why instructional efforts — like the ones run by The Cup Effect — are key, says Phillips-Howard.
 "You can't just throw cups at girls.
 You need to train people to use it properly so that they feel comfortable and confident to insert it.
 And they need a number of trainings to make sure they are using it correctly."